microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Remove-MgEducationSchoolAdministrativeUnitByRef.md

 # Remove-MgEducationSchoolAdministrativeUnitByRef

 ## SYNOPSIS
-Delete ref of navigation property administrativeUnit for education
+The underlying administrativeUnit for this school.

 ## SYNTAX